October 9, 1928 – May 13, 2018

 This year represents the anniversary of two historic dates.
 One hundred and twenty-five years ago, on May 15, 1893, Montreal AAA club claimed the first Stanley Cup championship by virtue of finishing atop of the AHA standings.
 Twenty-five years later, the Toronto Arenas became the first NHL Stanley Cup champion when they defeated the Vancouver Millionaires 2-1 in the deciding fifth game of the final on March 30, 1918.

-The Hockey Hall of Fame, home to both the original bowl and current version of the Stanley Cup, expanded its tribute to these chalices during this anniversary year with the unveiling of featured showcases on Friday, March 9th, 2018.
+The Hockey Hall of Fame, home to both the original and current versions of the Stanley Cup, expanded its tribute to these chalices during this anniversary year with the unveiling of featured showcases on Friday, March 9th, 2018.
 The Stanley Cup 125th Anniversary Tribute artifacts include: Stanley Cup pucks dating back to 1901; rings, watches, and miniature Cups awarded to Stanley Cup champions; turn-of-the-19th century commemoratives and periodicals on Lord Stanley; pre-NHL Stanley Cup ribbons and memorabilia; as well as the tools used to craft and engrave the trophy.

 Complement your visit with the Hockey Hall of Fame's Personalized Tour App including access the special Stanley 125 custom tour.
 Download now.